Art and design portfolio projects

 - Develop a well-presented portfolio including 2D and 3D work from fine art to graphics which could be used to apply for Foundation Diploma level study or for your own personal development and enjoyment

 - Have an understanding of visual concepts through observation, expression and critical thinking

-- Evaluate your own creative abilities and strengths.
+- Assess your own creative abilities and strengths.

 What level is the course and do I need any particular skills?

-This course is appropriate for complete beginners, those returning to art education after a break, or those with some experience who wish to refresh and renew their approach to making art and design work through exploring guided creative projects.
+This course is appropriate for beginners, those returning to art education after a break, or those with some experience who wish to inspire, refresh and renew their approach to making art and design work.

 You should be able to follow simple written and verbal instructions in demonstrations, hand-outs and health and safety information, and will be invited to take part in group discussion.
 You should be able to use numbers and be able to do simple measurements and calculations to support your artistic development.

 How will I be taught, and will there be any work outside the class?